jina-ai/jina/docs/concepts/jcloud/index.md

 ```

 ### Scale an Executor
-You can scale an executor to meet the computation expectations (if autoscale is not chosen)

-To scale an executor
+You can also manually scale any Executor.

 ```bash
 jc scale good-martin-ca6bfdef84 --executor executor0 --replicas 2
 ```